 AMY VILELA NEVADA 4TH CONGRESSIONAL DISTRICT "It's not just our family.
 It's thirty thousand families a year.
 Thirty thousand of us... a year... that are losing loved ones because they don't have insurance.
 No one in this great country should be dying because they don't understand the intricate system of insurance.
 And why is it difficult?
 Because of algorithms, because of risk assessment, because the CFOs that work in that field are sitting there figuring out ways to make optimum profit for their shareholders.
 This is a commodity.
 My daughter's life wasn't."
-DISCUSSION PROMPTS - What aspects of each candidate's story did you find compelling? - How would you describe each candidate's motivations for running? - Each of these candidates takes strong and specific stances on issues important to them like policing, Medicare-for-all, immigration, and environmental protections.
-What is the effect of taking these kinds of stances on controversial issues rather than more moderate, general or incremental approaches?
-What kind of policy proposition appeals most to you?
+DISCUSSION PROMPTS - What aspects of each candidate's story did you find compelling? - How would you describe each candidate's motivations for running? - Each of these candidates are running campaigns and prioritizing issues important to them and responsive to their communities such policing, Medicare-for-all, immigration, and environmental protections.
+What are the issues you would prioritize if you were a candidate in Congress?
+Why?